Analytical description of the survival probability of coherent states in regular regimes: Survival probability in two-degree-of-freedom models

-The six coherent states of Fig.~\ref{fig:dis} sample the three classical regions listed above.
-In Fig.~\ref{fig:cs} (b), we show where these states fall in the Poincar\'e surface.
-Each point in Fig.~\ref{fig:cs} (b) indicates the phase-space coordinates associated with the coherent state parameters ($z_o, \alpha_o$), and the curve surrounding each point represents the spreading of the corresponding coherent state wave function in phase space (level curves $|\langle z,\alpha|z_o,\alpha_o\rangle|^2=e^{-1}$ for $J=120$).
+The six coherent states of figure~\ref{fig:dis} sample the three classical regions listed above.
+In figure~\ref{fig:cs}~(b), we show where these states fall in the Poincar\'e surface.
+Each point in figure~\ref{fig:cs} (b) indicates the phase-space coordinates associated with the coherent state parameters ($z_o, \alpha_o$), and the curve surrounding each point represents the spreading of the corresponding coherent state wave function in phase space (level curves $|\langle z,\alpha|z_o,\alpha_o\rangle|^2=e^{-1}$ for $J=120$).

-According to the list above, the states in Figs.~\ref{fig:dis} (a) and (b) are associated with large bosonic amplitudes and those in Figs.~\ref{fig:dis} (e) and (f) with large pseudospin precession angles.
+According to the list above, the states in figures.~\ref{fig:dis} (a) and (b) are associated with large bosonic amplitudes and those in figures.~\ref{fig:dis} (e) and (f) with large pseudospin precession angles.
 They have one sequence (a) or sub-sequences (b, e, f) of components described by Gaussian distributions.
-The differences of consecutive energies in the sub-sequences of Figs.~\ref{fig:dis} (e) and (f) are larger than in Figs.~\ref{fig:dis} (a) and (b).
+The differences of consecutive energies in the sub-sequences of figures.~\ref{fig:dis} (e) and (f) are larger than in figures.~\ref{fig:dis} (a) and (b).
 This can be qualitatively understood from the classical model, because the pseudospin has faster dynamics than the bosonic variables, and thus larger oscillation frequencies.

-The state in Fig.~\ref{fig:dis} (a) is representative of nearly pure bosonic excitations.
+The state in figure~\ref{fig:dis} (a) is representative of nearly pure bosonic excitations.
 Its components $|c_k|^2$ are well approximated by a single Gaussian function.
 This situation is equivalent to what we have for the LMG model, so the analytical expression (\ref{SPsuman}) is still applicable here.
 This state corresponds classically to pseudospin precessing angle $\beta=0$ and maximal amplitude of the bosonic variables.

-In contrast, the state in Fig.~\ref{fig:dis} (f) is representative of nearly pure pseudospin excitations, its components $|c_k|^2$ are well described by a dominant Gaussian distribution with a second smaller Gaussian sub-sequence.
+In contrast, the state in figure~\ref{fig:dis} (f) is representative of nearly pure pseudospin excitations.
+Its components $|c_k|^2$ are well described by a dominant Gaussian distribution with a second smaller Gaussian sub-sequence.
 In the classical picture, this state corresponds to nearly maximal precessing pseudospin angle and nearly zero amplitude of the bosonic variables.